Frequently Asked Questions

 Q: Are medications available?

-A: It is best to bring your own pharmaceuticals, but there are also many pharmacies in Georgia and Armenia with over the counter drugs.
-Especially recommended if you have a sensitive stomach is imodium, though most people have no problem adjusting to the food in the region.
+A: It is best to bring your own pharmaceuticals, but there are also many pharmacies in the countries where we run tours for basic over-the-counter medications.
+Some good travel medications to bring include imodium and ciprol for sensitive stomach, dramamine for motion sickness.
 Be sure to check with your doctor about any special medications or disease warnings about the locations you plan to visit on your trip.
-That being said, no one has ever gotten seriously ill on any of my tours, other than the stomach flu.
+That being said, no one has ever gotten seriously ill on any of my tours.
 There will be a constant supply of bottled drinking water on the bus.
-In general, tap water around the country is considered excellent.
+In general, we do not encourage guests to drink tap water, though the locals do.

 Money, Tipping, ATMs, Cash:

-Q: what currency is used in Georgia and Armenia, are dollars or euros accepted?
+Q: what currency is used, and are dollars or euros accepted?

-A: The Georgian national currency is the lari (GEL); the Armenian is the dram (AMD); the Turkish is the lira (TRY); the Ethiopian is the birr (ETB).
+A: This varies by country.
+In Georgian, the national currency is the lari (GEL); the Armenian is the dram (AMD); the Turkish is the lira (TRY); the Ethiopian is the birr (ETB); in Italy the euro.
 For exchange rates, take a look at www.xe.com.
-Only local currency is accepted in shops, though larger stores will accept credit cards.
-Bank card machines are everywhere in the major cities, so withdrawing local currency (or dollars or euros) is quite simple.
-If you bring cash into the country, this can be exchanged for local currency in any bank or money exchange vendors throughout the city.
+Only local currency is accepted at street vendors, whereas larger shops typically accept credit cards.

 Q: Tipping?